 ICIJ connected the names of individuals and offshore entities in the database to more than 200 countries and territories through their listed addresses.
 This way, if a person is the beneficial owner of a company and is connected to an address in France, the person will appear if you search for all the names associated with France.

-To do that, make sure you are in the tab entitled “Search by country.”
-Open the drop-down menu by clicking on “All countries” and select the country you are looking for, in this case France.
-Leave the search box blank and hit “Search.”
+To do that, make sure you check the filter entitled “Linked countries.”
+Open the drop-down menu by clicking on the arrow and “All countries.”
+Select the country you are looking for, in this case France.

 The search results are displayed in sections: you can see the offshore entities (these are the companies, trusts, foundations and more), the officers (which includes directors, shareholders and/or beneficiaries), intermediaries (the lawyers and service providers who help set up or act as the registered agents for the offshore companies), and the addresses connected to that country.